Harris, Pelosi to make history seated behind Biden at speech - WTMJ

 Associated Press

-WASHINGTON (AP) — Vice President Kamala Harris and House Speaker Nancy Pelosi are set to make history Wednesday as the first women to share the stage in Congress during a presidential address.
+The two began the night with another historic moment: An elbow-bump hello, a pandemic spin on the traditional handshake.
+Both stood side by side behind the dais in the House chamber, chatting with each other and occasionally waving to lawmakers as the group waited for President Joe Biden to arrive.

-President Joe Biden is delivering his first prime-time speech to a joint session of Congress on Wednesday night and will be flanked by Pelosi and Harris, two California Democrats.
+Biden is set to deliver his first prime-time speech to a joint session of Congress on Wednesday night flanked by Pelosi and Harris, two California Democrats.

-“It’s pretty exciting.
-And it’s wonderful to make history.
-It’s about time,” Pelosi said during an interview Wednesday on MSNBC several hours before Biden’s speech.

-Pelosi already knows what it feels like to sit on the rostrum in the House chamber and introduce the president for their speeches.
-She has sat there for several addresses by Presidents George W. Bush, Barack Obama and Donald Trump.

 Pelosi, 81, reclaimed the powerful leadership post during Republican Trump’s presidency and sat behind him during his final two speeches to Congress, famously ripping up her copy of Trump’s remarks in 2020 as cameras continued to roll after he was finished addressing lawmakers.